 The name and description of a workbook can be modified after opening the workbook.
 Workbooks also include a section for writing notes regarding the contents of the workbook: this is found at the bottom of the Calculations Page.

 Sample and Example Science Program workbooks

 Sample workbooks have been designed to aid users in orienting themselves in the JWST ETC. The set of sample workbooks include calculations for all 4 JWST instruments.
 Calculations are organized into workbooks by topics or categories such as the observing mode (imaging, slitted, slitless and IFU spectroscopy, coronagraphy and target acquisition).
 Each sample workbook includes pre-defined sources and scenes for use in the calculations.

-A more detailed overview can be found on the JWST ETC Using the Sample Workbooks page.
+A more detailed overview can be found on JWST ETC Using the Sample Workbooks.

 Workbooks can be shared with collaborators.
 Each individual with whom users share a workbook can be given permissions to read, write, grant access to others, and/or revoke access from others.

 To share a workbook or change the permissions for a shared workbook, select a workbook from the list of available workbooks by clicking anywhere in the row.
 The users with whom the workbook is shared will appear in the User Access Permissions Pane below the list of available workbooks, along with their individual permissions.
 Users can share the notebook with new collaborators by adding the e-mail addresses connected with their MyST accounts.